Skip to main content

 Commune authorities

-Communes are responsible for establishing, administering and financing public primary schools.
+Communes establish, administer and finance public primary schools.

 Source: Author’s own elaboration.